 | Speed | Years to literally never | Weeks |

 International student enrollment at U.S. universities fell 17% in fall 2025.
 Applications from U.S.-based researchers to the European Research Council nearly tripled.
 Canada now processes permanent residency in 6 months.
-These are leading indicators of structural talent diversion.
+The talent isn't being turned away.
+It's being recruited away — by us, for them.

 Talent pipelines are abstract until your county hospital closes its ER.